 One of the most common misconceptions is that banks are making a bet against people who purchase structured notes.

 Generally speaking, banks aren’t in the business of taking huge positional bets on the markets; rather they prefer to be in the more secure business of collecting fees.

 Banks get paid an advance fee to create and issue structured notes; that’s part of the transaction cost.
 And that’s where banks need to make their money.
 Since most of the structured notes are inclined to surpass the stock market, if banks did not hedge their risk, they would all be below the stock market, collectively – obviously, it is not something they want to do regularly (if ever).

 Structured note issuers want to issue cheap debt, earn an affordable fee for creating the customized investment, and see the client satisfied with the result.

-In other words, it’s very possible that both the issuing bank and the note buyer makes money on the trade.
+In other words, it’s very possible that both the issuing bank and the note buyer make money on the trade.
 This is how a healthy market should work in the ideal case.

-Thus, this integrated investment solution is highly customizable and can offer you efficient diversification to your investment portfolio.
-Considering the aforesaid points, the investor can invest in structured notes as per their convenience.
-Investors don’t have to mind-boggle over tiny details of the market fluctuations.
-And trusting returns also ensure financial stability in their lives.
+Thus, this integrated investment solution is highly customizable and can offer efficient diversification to your investment portfolio.
+Considering the aforesaid points, the investor can invest in structured notes at their convenience.
+Investors don’t have to mind-boggle over tiny details of market fluctuations.
+And trusting returns also ensures financial stability in their lives.